mimiro-io/mssql-datalayer/README.md

 ### PostMapping config

 PostMapping writes single datasets from the datahub to a table.
 This includes INSERT, UPDATE (via MERGE) and DELETE.

+NB!
+Posting to a table requires you to make use of the 'latest' feature in the datahub.
+This makes sure that we only have one occurance of any given entity in any give batch.
+This is important to not have issues where an entity could be created and deleted in the same batch, or changed and the deleted etc.

 ```json
 [